AbhishekSinghDhadwal/Indian-Sign-Language-Translator/README.md

 Consists of the [notebook](https://github.com/AbhishekSinghDhadwal/Indian-Sign-Language-Translator/tree/main/Model_Training) used in order to train and save the SqueezeNet model used for the project.
 Originally made in Colab.

 ### Dependencies
-- opencv
+- OpenCV
-- tensorflow
+- Tensorflow
 - Keras
-- numpy
+- Numpy
 - Pillow
-- imageAI
+- ImageAI

 The specific versions are mentioned in requirements.txt